igorolhovskiy/volts/README.md

 ```

 ### Expect fail on register
-We're deleting data from database and restoring it afterwards.
+We're deleting data the from database and restoring it afterward.
 ```xml
 <config>
     <section type="database">